instaloader/instaloader/docs/cli-options.rst

    This flag is recommended when you use Instaloader to update your personal Instagram archive.

+.. option:: --latest-stamps [STAMPSFILE]

+   Works similarly to :option:`--fast-update`, but instead of relying on already downloaded media, the time each profile was downloaded is stored, and only media newer than the last download is fetched.
+This allows updating your personal Instagram archive while emptying the target directories.

+   Only works for media associated with a specific profile, and that is returned in chronological order: profile posts, profile stories, profile IGTV posts and profile tagged posts.

+   By default, the information is stored in ``~/.config/instaloader/latest-stamps.ini``, but you can specify an alternative location.

+   .. versionadded:: 4.8

 .. option:: --post-filter filter, --only-if filter

    Expression that, if given, must evaluate to True for each post to be